 Production: Silkies are one of the most popular breeds for exhibition and are quite common.
 Silkie bantam chickens are not considered good layers as they tend to be broody, wanting to set on the bantam silkie chicken eggs instead.
 Their skin, bones, and meat are bluish-black and they are seen as gourmet food for some.

 While many Silkies are kept as pets, some breeders also keep them because they are exceptionally broody and good mothers.
 A Silkie will hatch just about any other kind of egg and will mother the chicks.
-Because they are so docile and good natured, they sometimes suffer bullying by more aggressive breeds when kept in mixed flocks.
+Because they are so docile and good-natured, they sometimes suffer bullying by more aggressive breeds when kept in mixed flocks.

 There have been many myths about Silkies.
-They have been billed as being covered in mammal fur, being a hybrid of a chicken and a rabbit, and as having miracle healing properties.
-Of course none of the myths are true, and though they are unusual chickens, Silkies are, indeed, just chickens.
+They have been billed as being covered in mammal fur, being a hybrid of a chicken and a rabbit, and having miracle healing properties.
+Of course, none of the myths are true, and though they are unusual chickens, Silkies are, indeed, just chickens.

 The American Silkie Bantam Club was established in 1923 and continues as a strong organization today.
 They host poultry shows, publish a quarterly newsletter, an annual breeders directory, as well as host online forums and provide information about Silkies regularly to members.

-Standard Weights: Rooster 36 oz, Hen 32 oz, Cockerel 32 oz, Pullet 28 oz
+Weight: Cockerel 32 oz, Pullet 28 oz

-Classification: American Poultry Association Class: Feather Legged Bantam
+APA Class: Feather Legged Bantam

 Silkie Chicken Resources